sraffy758/homework/README.md

 Then place it into:
 `Comfyui/models/checkpoint`

-4.Start the ComfyUI Server (Port 8188)
+4. Start the ComfyUI Server (Port 8188)

 ```
 python main.py --port 8188